magicmonkey/lifxjs/Protocol.md

  * Byte  32:      0x02
  * Bytes 33 - 35: Always zeroes.
- * Byte  36:      Unknown, either 0x01 or 0x02 (presumably because I have two
+ * Byte  36:      Unknown, observed to be either 0x01 or 0x02.
-                  bulbs)
  * Bytes 37 - 40: Unknown, always 0x7c 0xdd 0x00 0x00

-These bytes are likely to be the 8-byte address used in other packets (eg 0x6b) I'll check and update later.

 After receiving this packet, I open a TCP connection to the originator on TCP port 56700 for subsequent communication.